IR0NBYTE/IronByte/Writeups/SeeTF (2022)/4mat/Readme.md

 String
 too!
 ````
-As we can see he asking us for a name, then he is giving us some options to chose from, 1st option was to guess his favourite number, 2nd was to an input that output it back to you.
+We can see him asking us for a name, then he is giving us some options to choose from, 1st option was to guess his favourite number, 2nd was to input something then output it back to you.
-Let's take a look at the code :
+Let's take a look at the code:

 ````C
 #include <stdio.h>